Counting the cost of protest - Hong Kong police rack up $120 million overtime bill

 The security bureau said police overtime since the start of the turmoil has cost the government HK$950 million ($121 million).
 Some 11,000 police officers were paid overtime, which would mean an average of HK$86,363 per officer.

+“It’s a whopping sum,” opposition lawmaker Claudia Mo told Reuters.
+“Taxpayers would need to pay extra to the police for harming them extra, with all the teargas and bullets.”

 The protest have regularly featured ranks of riot police firing volleys of tear gas or baton-charging protesters, often in central business or tourist areas.
-They in turn have been targets of petrol bombs and other projectiles hurled by protesters, many of them masked.
+Police in turn have been targets of petrol bombs and other projectiles hurled by protesters, many of them masked.

 There have been widespread allegations of police misconduct during the protests and public satisfaction with a force once held in great respect by the public has fallen to the lowest on record, according to a poll by the Hong Kong Public Opinion Research Institute.